Suit alleging fraud by stars of ‘Flip or Flop Las Vegas’ settled

 Hawthorne and Dunning alleged in the lawsuit that they were “induced into purchasing the property (through) … defendants’ false representations.”

-The lawsuit included 10 claims for relief for fraud, intentional misrepresentation and negligent misrepresentation and also listed Scripps Networks Interactive, which owns HGTV, Realtor Crystal Elijah-Ramos at Urban Nest Realty and the inspector, Frederick Roach, for Platinum Avenue Properties LLC as defendants.
+The lawsuit included 10 claims for relief for fraud, intentional misrepresentation and negligent misrepresentation and listed Scripps Networks Interactive, which owns HGTV, Realtor Crystal Elijah-Ramos at Urban Nest Realty and the inspector, Frederick Roach, for Platinum Avenue Properties LLC, as defendants.

 In separate court filings, the Marundes and Scripps either denied allegations of negligent misrepresentation or stated that they were “without sufficient information to admit or deny the allegations.”